a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```sh
 echo -e "chr30\t40214260" > ./raw_data/ch30_length.bed
 ```
 The above command `echo` would normally output on screen whatever string you type after it.
+The value `40214260` is the size of chromosome 30 in the dog genome (which we used for this example).
 The `-e` option tells the software to enable the interpretation of backslash escapes and `\t` stands for TAB.
 Now we can run: